papis/papis/ROADMAP.md

 If you want to contribute you might take one of these topics and start working on them.

+## Implement whoosh for papis

+Abstract away the database system of papis to allow for backends such as whoosh for the indexing and querying of documents.
+However the simple document structure of papis should be left intact.

 ## PDF or general document type content indexing

 A feature that many people want appears to be search-in-document